aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-filter-a-series-in-a-chart/_index.md

     // Apply the filters
     listObject.GetAutoFilter().Refresh();

-    // After adding new value the chart will change listObject.PutCellValue(7, 0, Object(u"Me"));
+    // After adding a new value the chart will change listObject.PutCellValue(7, 0, Object(u"Me"));
     listObject.PutCellValue(7, 1, Object(1000));